smarr/ReBench/docs/config.md

 **invocations:**

-The number of times an executor is executed for a given run.
+The number of times an executor is executed for a given run The current invocation can be retrieved using a benchmark harness.

+The invocations setting can be used e.g can be used as an identifier when storing the results, allowing you to distinguish between different runs of a benchmark with different tools.

 Default: `1`